ray-project/enhancements/reps/2023-10-13-accelerator-support.md

 ### Testing

 For some of the CI tests, we can mock without actually running on the machine with those accelerators.
-But for some other CI tests and release tests, we do need machines with those accelerators to make sure real workoads can run using those accelerators successfully.
+But for some other CI tests and release tests, we do need machines with those accelerators to make sure real workoads can run successfully using those accelerators.